CBshmear/port-wino/README.md

 ## Description

 Everyone needs a place to showcase their works.
 This is a fully functioning react app that showcases me!
 I'm using react components to render different portions of the page and the "Carousel" package to display my previous works.
 I had some trouble making the carousel function but after some documentation, all is well!
+*The link to download my resume is fully functioning, but I dont have a pdf resume at the moment so it will download a file that cannot be opened

 ## Table of Contents